konstantinakatmada/stopwatch/README.md

 ## A stopwatch made using JavaScript.
 It forms part of a coding challenge for TPXImpact.

-#The Task
+# The Task

 ## For this task I created an HTML page with a functional stopwatch.
 The stopwatch is accurate.

 # User Stories

-## This stopwatch displauys to the user the current elapsed time in the following format 00:00:00:00 (hours, minutes, seconds, centiseconds)
+- [ ] This stopwatch displays to the user the current elapsed time in the following format 00:00:00:00 (hours, minutes, seconds, centiseconds)

-## The user can push a start button to start or continue a timer.
+- [ ] The user can push a start button to start or continue a timer.

 ## Ths user can push a pause button to pause the running timer.